dmckinnon/stitch/README.md

 Now that we have the correct pixel values from each image in the same coordinate space, I simply average the corresponding ones together, and BAM, we're done!

-### Stop!
+### Stop - Exercise 6
-At this point you should know enough theory to make at least a good attempt at the algorithm - if you are trying to implement this yourself.
+At this point you should know enough theory to make at least a good attempt at Composition - if you are trying to implement this yourself.
 The next section is for if you are compiling and playing around with *my* code, and you want to experiment.

-The section after contains minor notes, but nothing important.
+Once this is working .... be proud!!
+You did it!

 ### Tunable Parameters
 None, really.
 This is probably the simplest step.